 I have been playing with my scone recipes recently.
 Actually, ever since I made these pumpkin ones I have been working on new flavorful versions.
-The recipe had to be different, as it was not going to have the added moisture that these autumn inspired scones had.
-Finally, I nailed down what I consider to be the perfect scone, and just in time for you to make up a batch for New Years day brunch.
-This recipe cranberry ginger scones is AMAZING.
-They are not over dry which most scones tend to be, instead they are flakey and flavorful.
+The recipe had to be different, as it was not going to have the added moisture that these autumn-inspired scones had.
+Finally, I nailed down what I consider to be the perfect scone, and just in time for you to make up a batch for New Year’s day brunch.
+This recipe cranberry ginger scone is AMAZING.
+They are not over dry which most scones tend to be, instead, they are flakey and flavorful.

 The fruit is just as equally important.
 I have been making our scones using seasonal, fresh fruit.
 Sure you can substitute using frozen or dried; but, why not make a treat for your loved ones every season.
 Winter cranberries or pears.
 Spring strawberries.
 Summer peaches or blackberries.
 Fall apples or butternut squash.
 The possibilities are endless, and you are doing good by eating fresh and seasonal.
 If you opt to for frozen, you will have to thaw the fruit, drain for couple hours, and really pat dry; otherwise, you will have a soggy scone.
 If you use dried fruit, you will need to add a little more moisture.

 For the holiday season, I made this delicious, fresh cranberry and ginger scone for Eat Boutique.
 I loaded the recipe with fresh cranberries; love when the fruit gets hot and bursts into little puddles of jammy fruit.
 As well we like spicy, so I really upped the candied ginger in this recipe; feel free to cut back a little, if you are not that much into ginger.
 Do add a little ginger as it really warms up the otherwise tart cranberries.

 This scone is perfect served with marmalade and a hot beverage of choice.
 A wonderful way to wake up during the holiday season.